sql-formatter-org/sql-formatter/docs/indentStyle.md

 ## Options

 - `"standard"` (default) indents code by the amount specified by `indent` option.
-- `"tenSpaceLeft"` indents in tabular style with 10 spaces, aligning keywords to left.
+- `"tabularLeft"` indents in tabular style with 10 spaces, aligning keywords to left.
-- `"tenSpaceRight"` indents in tabular style with 10 spaces, aligning keywords to right.
+- `"tabularRight"` indents in tabular style with 10 spaces, aligning keywords to right.

-Caveats of using `"tenSpaceLeft"` and `"tenSpaceRight"`:
+Caveats of using `"tabularLeft"` and `"tabularRight"`:

 - `indent` option is ignored.
 Indentation will always be 10 spaces, regardless of what is specified by `indent`.
 - `newlineBeforeOpenParen` option is ignored.